What Does a Stronger Passport vs. a Weaker Passport Mean?

 If you are from a developed country, chances are you have a strong passport.

-And if you are from a developing country, you might have a weaker passport (but not always).
+And if you are from a developing country, you might have a weaker passport (though not always).

 But what does all this mean?